 2. Apply for the California Boater Card online

-The Division of Boating and Waterways plans to start accepting California Boater Card applications in late 2017.
+The Division of Boating and Waterways are accepting California Boater Card applications .
 Applications for the California Boating Card can be found at CaliforniaBoatingCard.com.

 What happens if I don’t have a California Boater Card?

-If you are planning to operate a motorized vessel on California waterways, then carrying the California Boater Card will be a mandatory requirement.
-Failing to comply with this new law can result in fines ranging from $100 to $500, based on the number of previous violations.
-The schedule of fines is below:
+If you plan to operate a motorized vessel on California waterways, the California Boater Card is mandatory.
+Failure to comply will result in fines which increase based on the amount of previous violations.
+Fine violation escalation is as follows: